 NOTIFICATION OF FUNDING

-HCA SNAwill notify the Sovereign Nation of any projected or anticipated budget increase or decrease that materially affects any program or service under a Scope of Work as soon as reasonably practicable.
+HCA SNA Agreement Manager will notify the Sovereign Nation of any projected or anticipated budget increase or decrease that materially affects any program, service, or SLA under this Agreement as soon as reasonably practicable.
 This includes one-time surplus funding that could be obligated for unmet needs in Sovereign Nation services and program development.

+OPERATION AND ORDER OF PRECEDENCE

+Every SLA issued under this Agreement exists alone under the Agreement, without the terms and conditions of one SLA affecting the terms and conditions of a separate SLA.
+In the event of an inconsistency in this Agreement or between the Agreement and individual SLAs, unless otherwise provided herein, the inconsistency will be resolved in the following order of precedence.
+The order of precedence for terms and conditions listed below in this Section is subject to the proviso that when an Agreement or individual SLA term or condition appears in more than one location, the more specific term or condition shall control if the different provisions cannot be harmonized.

+Applicable federal and state regulations;

+Agreement amendments in the order agreed to by the parties;

+The Agreement in this order:

+General Terms and Conditions;

+Agreement attachments, exhibits, and schedules (if any); and

+SLAs, including attachments, exhibits, and schedules (if any), in the order agreed to by the parties.

 OWNERSHIP OF MATERIALS

 Sovereign Nation solely owns all materials of unique cultural significance unless otherwise expressly agreed in the applicable SLA.

-Materials created by the Sovereign Nation which the Sovereign Nation uses to perform the work under an SLA (including without limitation books, computer programs, documents, films, pamphlets, reports, sound reproductions, studies, surveys, tapes and/or training materials) will be owned by the Sovereign Nation, regardless of whether the materials are paid for in whole or in part by HCA, except when such materials have been expressly identified within the applicable SLA as belonging to HCA.
+Materials created by the Sovereign Nation which the Sovereign Nation uses to perform the work under an SLA (including without limitation books, computer programs, documents, films, pamphlets, reports, sound reproductions, studies, surveys, tapes and/or training materials) will be owned by the Sovereign Nation, regardless of whether the materials are paid for in whole or in part by HCA, except when such materials have been expressly identified within the applicable SLA, in federal law, or the terms of a federal grant as belonging to HCA or the federal government.

 PUBLIC DISCLOSURE